 - a) An exchange-currency that cannot be hoarded.
 From this perspective it is crucial that it is a monnaie fondante (based on the demurrage). - b) Cooperation must be pre-existing, at the very least with regard to ethical and economic objectives and imperatives as felt by individuals.
-Our interview to Andrea Caro clearly shows that there is an ecological principle that defines those who can adhere to the citizen currency. - c) Money is also conducive to forms of income distribution, which could anticipate a sort of universal basic income.
-In this scenario, the proposal of giving 30 Sol-Violette a month namely 30 Euros to unemployed associations (120 households) has to be framed.
-The distribution occurs on a personal basis.
-Such an unconditional revenue has revitalised both the economic activity and the Sol-Violette circuit.
-A money of the common cannot be dissociated from a more or less pure form of social basic income: in fact, it is this latter which confers the vital energy to the construction of the circuit.
+Our interview to Andrea Caro25 clearly shows that there is an ecological principle that defines those who can adhere to the citizen currency.

-&lt;sup>25 Andrea Caro is one of the head of the Sol-Violette project in Touluse.
+25 Andrea Caro is one of the head of the Sol-Violette project in Touluse.